Breckenridge Welcomes You!

 Be aware of the weather.
-In the winter, it’s pretty obvious that snow is the hazard.
+In the winter, it’s pretty obvious that ice/ snow is the hazard.
 In the summer it can be hail storms and heavy rain.
 The best driving advice in bad weather is to drive defensively.
-Just because your rented an SUV doesn’t mean that it won’t slide off the road on ice!
+Just because you rented an SUV doesn’t mean that it won’t slide on ice!
+Be sure to rent a 4 wheel drive vehicle and at the very least, a front wheel drive vehicle.
+Rental car companies tend to have crappy tires, so be extra careful.
 Don’t take fast turns on icy roads.
 Don’t break hard suddenly, instead give yourself plenty of room to stop.
 Beware of shadowed roads.
 That is where an icy spot may hide.
 All that being said, if the road is dry, please go the speed limit!

 Public Transportation: If you decide not to drive, let the locals do it for you.
 They know how to get around in the weather.
 There are several shuttles that operate from the Denver airport, like Epic Mountain Express and Peak One Express, which will drop you at the Frisco or Breckenridge Bus Station or take you directly to your door for an extra fee.
 Once you get here, there are free buses everywhere, so it’s easy to hop on a bus.
 Uber and Lyft are here too, but service can be spotty at certain times of the day.
 Many of the resorts and hotels have shuttles that will drop you off & pick you up.
 Having a car isn’t really necessary if you are planning on staying in Summit County and it reduces traffic & saves the earth, so win win!